 /*Special check in case a BIC is present with a Fedwire clearing identifier.
 As per SWIFT User Handbook, Message Reference Guides for Category 1 and Category 2, a Fedwire

 Routing Number in combination with a BIC (option A) must be used without the 9-digit code.
-Only “//FW” is allowed serving as a clearing channel*/
+Only “//FW” is allowed serving as a clearing channel.
+But this function does not translate the clearing channel “RTGS” on the agents (see rather MX_To_MT_ClearingIdentifierAndChannel).
+So it is not correct to replace “//FWnnn..” by “//FW”.
+Therefore the ClearingSystemMemberID is not translated in case of option A */

 /*Check whether a BIC is present.
 As per SWIFT User Handbook, Message Reference Guides for Category 1 and for Category 2, for some clearing systems the use of a clearing identification in combination with a BIC (MT option A) is not allowed: CHIPS Participant Identifier (“CP”), Russian Central Bank